 Give whistle-blowers the assurance that they will be protected from reprisals or victimisation for whistle-blowing in good faith.

+The Company is committed to objectively and fairly investigating reports of wrongdoing or malpractice within or by the Group.
 This Policy is intended to cover concerns over wrongdoing or malpractice within or by the Group, including, without limitation, the following: -

 (a) concerns about the Group’s accounting, internal controls or audit matters;